4 Rules For Outdoor Tile

 Installation Surface

-Before outdoor tile installation, the preparation of the concrete slab is important for the integrity and performance of the tile.
+The preparation of the concrete slab is important for the integrity and performance of the tile.
 For example, tiling a patio means that the pitch of the slab must be away from the house.
 This avoids the issue of water running toward the home’s foundation.

 Leaving expansion joints every 8 to 12 feet allows for natural movement as the tile reacts to the changes in temperature.
 This expansion joint is filled with a flexible sealant that allows for movement.